 In addition to the countries we covered above, below is a list of maternity leave benefits in several other countries:

-While maternity leave has been a standard employee benefit worldwide for more than a century, many countries have also started to adopt paternity leave benefits over the past decade.
+Maternity leave has been a standard employee benefit worldwide for more than a century.
+However, many countries have also started offering paternity leave benefits within the past decade.

-The cultural ideology of paternity leave is evolving, and fathers are taking on a greater role in raising their children.
-Today, 90 out of 187 countries offer statutory paid paternity leave.
+The cultural ideology of paternity leave is evolving, and fathers are taking on a more significant role in raising their children.
+In 2023, about half of the countries worldwide offer statutory paid paternity leave.

 The following countries* offer the most generous leave entitlements to new fathers: